What are the H1B Visa work requirements?

 - the certified LCA as proof that this has been applied for and granted by the Department of Labour

-- proof that the job qualifies as a speciality occupation
+- proof that the job qualifies as a specialty occupation

 - proof of the employee’s eligibility, such as: